$\mu$Ed API: Towards a Shared API for Education Microservices: Discussion

 \subsection{Limitations and Future Plans}

-The API is currently limited to two capabilities, (\texttt{evaluate} and \texttt{chat}), but is an extensible framework rather than a closed standard.
-The anticipated \texttt{/generate}, \texttt{/recommend}, and \texttt{/analyze} capabilities illustrate the extensibility of the API.
+The API is currently limited to two capabilities, (\texttt{/evaluate} and \texttt{/chat}), but is an extensible framework as illustrated by the anticipated \texttt{/generate}, \texttt{/recommend}, and \texttt{/analyze} capabilities.
 All capabilities share a common emphasis on optionality of inputs, and explicit communication of supported features.

-The API meets the needs of four different e-learning platforms focused on STEM education at different, research-intensive institutions, which are adopting the API specification.
-While the breadth of inputs has ensured a more general approach than a single institution, it remains biased towards their needs.
+The API meets the needs of four different e-learning platforms each from different institutions and countries.
+All four are adopting the API specification.
+The breadth of inputs ensures a more general approach than a single institution, but the bias towards the needs of these research-intensive, STEM institutions remains.

-Wider adoption will require input from the broader community, especially K-12, further education and domains outside STEM, which may uncover new conflicts of terminology and purpose.
+Wider adoption will require input from the broader community, including domains outside STEM and varying levels of education.
+Broadening the application may uncover new conflicts of terminology and purpose.
 We invite contributions to refine and improve the API in the same spirit articulated here, i.e.\ abstracting existing workflows; defining clear and consistent terminology; seeking balanced specifications levels; and considering practical deployment details.